Published 2014-01-12.

 scala> result2.fold[String]( | (lhs: Int) => "Handled left side", | (rhs: String) => "Handled right side" | ) scala> <console>:10: error: type mismatch; found : Int => String required: String => String (lhs: Int) => "Handled left side",

-Similarly, the type of rhs
+Similarly, the type of rhs reaffirms B to be String;

-was declared as String
+again, B was declared as String when the Either was created.

-If we explicitly declare C
+If we explicitly declare C to be a specific type,

 that type must match the inferred type deduced by the compiler.

-Let's see what happens when we declare C
+Let's see what happens when we declare C to be something other than String:

 scala> result2.fold[Int]( | (lhs: String) => "Handled left side", | (rhs: String) => "Handled right side" | ) scala> <console>:10: error: type mismatch; found : String("Handled left side") required: Int (lhs: String) => "Handled left side", ^ <console>:11: error: type mismatch; found : String("Handled right side") required: Int (rhs: String) => "Handled right side"